udaykrizzz19/Recipe-Whirls/README.md

 ## 🗺️ Roadmap

-We have exciting plans for the future of the Recipe Generation App!
+We have exciting plans for the future of Recipe Whirls!

-*   [ ] **Advanced Search Filters:** Filter recipes by ingredients, cuisine, and dietary restrictions.
+*   [ ] **Advanced Search Filters:** Enhance filtering with dietary restrictions.
 *   [ ] **Meal Planner:** Plan your meals for the week and generate a shopping list.
 *   [ ] **Recipe Ratings and Reviews:** Let users rate and review recipes.
 *   [ ] **Social Sharing:** Easily share your favorite recipes on social media.

+See the [open issues](https://github.com/your_username/recipe-whirls/issues) for a full list of proposed features (and known issues).

 ---